-Avoid Sondelbay use in patients with (these patients are at increased baseline risk of osteosarcoma):
+Avoid Teriparatide use in patients with (these patients are at increased baseline risk of osteosarcoma):

-- Open epiphyses (pediatric and young adult patients) (Sondelbay is not approved in pediatric patients) [see USE IN SPECIFIC POPULATIONS (7.3)] - Metabolic bone diseases other than osteoporosis, including Paget's disease of the bone. - Bone metastases or a history of skeletal malignancies. - Prior external beam or implant radiation therapy involving the skeleton. - Hereditary disorders predisposing to osteosarcoma.
+- Bone metastases or a history of skeletal malignancies. - Prior external beam or implant radiation therapy involving the skeleton. - Hereditary disorders predisposing to osteosarcoma.

-4.2 Hypercalcemia and Cutaneous Calcification
+7.2 Hypercalcemia and Cutaneous Calcification